Inside the "New Wave" of Flash & Film Wedding Photography You're Seeing Everywhere

 When you think of traditional wedding photography, you probably envision light colors, bright backgrounds, and airy textures.
 There's no denying this style is beautiful—but it's not your only option for the big day.
 Just like your wedding itself should be custom-designed to reflect your personality, the same is true of your photography style too.
 And if you have a preference for photos that are trendy, artsy and downright fun, you're going to love the "new wave" of wedding photography that's about to take over.

-In 2022, there's a renewed focus on both direct flash and film wedding photography.
+Now, there's a renewed focus on both direct flash and film wedding photography.
 These styles—while technically different—blur the lines between modern times and vintage nostalgia.
 Plus, direct flash and film photos allow couples to show off their personalities in a fresh way, which is why you're going to see them everywhere.
 (Read: If your TikTok feed isn't already filled with flash and film wedding photos, it will be soon.)

 To shed more light on these trending photography styles, we tapped two wedding pros who specialize in both.
 Here, we break down everything you need to know about direct flash and film wedding photography, as well as how you can incorporate them into your own wedding.